 Why does phonemic awareness matter?

-According to research, phonemic analysis skills in kindergarten are the best predictors of later reading achievement (even better than word reading or IQ).
+According to research, phonemic analysis skills in kindergarten are among the best predictors of later reading achievement.
 Deficits in phonemic awareness abilities consistently separate children with and without a disability in word-level reading (i.e., dyslexia).
 These deficits persist into adulthood if adequate intervention is not given.
 We also have a large body of research evidence that suggests instruction in phonemic awareness promotes the acquisition of reading skills.

 In order to sound out a word, a child must not only match each letter in the word to its corresponding sound, but then also synthesize, or blend, those sounds together.
 Even if children have all of the phonics knowledge in the world, without phonemic awareness the child will be left at guessing what the actual words on the page say.
 For example, one little boy in my first grade class at the beginning of the year picked up the book, “The Hill” to read to me.
 He promptly said “the” (had clearly memorized it in Kindergarten) and then went on to sounding out the next word. /h/….. /ĭ/…… /l/……, /h/….. /ĭ/…… /l/……, /h/….. /ĭ/…… /l/……, /h/… /ĭ/…. /l/…, /h/… /ĭ/…. /l/…, /h/… /ĭ/…. /l/… He couldn’t synthesize the sounds together and pronounce the word “Hill.”